UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 From here, you can continue using Conda to install any other packages that you want within this environment.
-You could add R, Julia and their accompanying kernels along with some helpful JupyterLabe extensions, like `jupyterlab-git` or `jupyterlab-github`.
+You could add R, Julia and their accompanying kernel packages along with some helpful JupyterLab extensions, like `jupyterlab-git` or `jupyterlab-github`.
 You can also use Python's built-in package manager to install packages that are available from the Python Package Index (PyPI).
 Consider installing packages that you think would be useful in all of your projects.

 Now that we've setup our basic JupyterLab environment, we can clone the environment to start working on a new project, where we'll install packages that